Feu de joie: Poland

 The firing party is either platoon, half company or company sized formation holding either the SKS, AKM, FB Beryl or MSBS rifle from the Polish Armed Forces or other civil uniformed organizations.

 Singapore

-The Guards-of-Honour (GOH) from the three Singapore Armed Forces (SAF) branches (the Army, the Navy and the Air Force), together with their counterparts from the Singapore Police Force (SPF), performs the feu-de-joie as a standard element of the country's National Day celebrations on 9 August every year.
+The Guards-of-Honour (GOH) from the four Singapore Armed Forces services (the Singapore Army, Republic of Singapore Navy, Republic of Singapore Air Force, and Digital and Intelligence Service), together with their counterparts from the Singapore Police Force and Singapore Civil Defence Force, perform the feu-de-joie as a standard element of the country's National Day celebrations on 9 August every year.
 This is carried out before the GOH marches past the president's reviewing-stand out from the parade.
-The tradition began in the 1980 edition as a way to celebrate the first 15 years since Singapore's independence, and became a regular tradition starting 1989.
+The tradition began in the 1980 edition as a way to celebrate the first 15 years since Singapore's independence, and became a regular tradition starting in 1989.